jornada-im/jornada-im.github.io/index.md

 Welcome to the Jornada IM site.
 This site supports data management, informatics, and data science activities associated with research at the [Jornada Basin LTER](https://jornada.nmsu.edu/lter).
-Resources and tools useful to both researchers and data managers are available here.
+Resources and tools for researchers and data managers are available here.

 **This site is under construction**

 ## For Researchers

-See the [For Researchers tab](https://jornada-im.github.io/researcher_info) for information on:
+Jornada PIs, postdocs, students, and research scientists should visit the [For Researchers tab](https://jornada-im.github.io/researcher_info) to find:

 - Best practices for collecting data and metadata.
 - Metadata templates for preparing datasets for publication.